Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Results

-We performed simulated experiments to examine whether Forest Fire Clustering can infer the existence of new clusters in out-of-sample data.
-With only 4 training clusters ($\sigma=0.1$), Forest Fire Clustering demonstrated robust performance as the number of unseen clusters in the out-of-sample data increases, with average Adjusted Rand Index (ARI) and Purity Score both greater than 0.90 compared to ground truths throughout (Fig~\ref{fig7}b-d).
-Additionally, the out-of-sample cluster discovery remains robust with increasing gaussian noise.
-However, Forest Fire Clustering can only guarantee robust online-learning performance when the training data is larger than the testing data, because large training datasets create robust label manifolds which are less impacted by various testing data arrival sequences.
+We performed simulated experiments to examine whether Forest Fire Clustering can infer the emergence of new clusters in out-of-sample data.
+With only four training clusters ($\sigma=0.1$), Forest Fire Clustering demonstrated strong performance as the number of unseen clusters in the out-of-sample data increased, with average ARI and purity score both greater than 0.90 throughout (Supplementary Figure 4).
+Additionally, the out-of-sample cluster discovery remains robust with increasing Gaussian noise.
+However, Forest Fire Clustering can only guarantee consistently high online-learning performance when there is more training data than test data, because large training datasets create well-defined manifolds that are less impacted by various test data arrival sequences.